Trentbyu/Client-Server-Model/README.md

 # Network Communication

-{Describe the architecture that you used (client/server or peer-to-peer)}
 Client-server is a relationship in which one program (the client) requests a service or resource from another program (the server)

-{Identify if you are using TCP or UDP and what port numbers are used.}
+This sever uses UDP and data and be sent or recived when ever.
+The port number is 5003 altough it can be 5000 - 50005 and other ones as well altiough those are what i used.
 {Identify the format of messages being sent between the client and server or the messages sent between two peers.}
+The format for messages are that the cline can send any things to the sever and it be displayed to the sever.
+The sever can then send the messages back the clients so they can see and reply to the messages.

 # Development Environment

 {Describe the tools that you used to develop the software}

-{Describe the programming language that you used and any libraries.}
+The tools i used to devolop this software was VS code {Describe the programming language that you used and any libraries.}
+I used python langauge to write this code.
+The modules i used were pysimplegui, sockets, and threading.
 # Useful Websites

 {Make a list of websites that you found helpful in this project}